Citizen Khan: Broadcast and reception

 The BBC ordered a seven-episode second series on 27 September 2012 due to good ratings.
 On 18 September 2013, the BBC announced that the second series would air on Friday nights in the prime-time 9.30pm slot from 4 October.

-In an interview with The Guardian, Adil Ray stated "What I've intended to do with Citizen Khan is a good thing – to make Mr Khan a good character, to make him universal and a communication between different communities."
+In an interview with The Guardian, Adil Ray stated: "What I've intended to do with Citizen Khan is a good thing – to make Mr Khan a good character, to make him universal and a communication between different communities."

-Series 3 of Citizen Khan gained an audience of around 5 million per episode, including iPlayer views.
-Ahead the Series 4 debut in October 2015, Vicky Power of The Daily Telegraph stated "It's harmless, friendly fun for the whole family."
+Series 3 of Citizen Khan gained an audience of around five million per episode, including iPlayer views.
+Ahead the Series 4 debut in October 2015, Vicky Power of The Daily Telegraph stated: "It's harmless, friendly fun for the whole family."
 Series 4 of Citizen Khan made its debut on 30 October 2015.
 The series attracted a record 3.3 million viewers.

-Citizen Khan has been exported to Australia, India, Russia, Bulgaria and New Zealand, spawned Christmas specials and prompted a UK-wide "live" tour of regional theaters.
+Citizen Khan has been exported to Australia, India, Russia, Bulgaria and New Zealand, spawned Christmas specials and prompted a UK-wide "live" tour of regional theatres.
 Speaking to The Daily Telegraph in 2015 ahead of the launch of series 4, Adil Ray stated that fans of the show realise it is a "big laugh out loud comedy, not a reflection of every Muslim or Pakistani family in the country."

-From Series 4, the role of Shazia Khan was taken over by Krupa Pattani replacing Maya Sondhi.
+From Series 4, the role of Shazia Khan was taken over by Krupa Pattani, replacing Maya Sondhi.

 Ray reported that he received death threats for the show, including one threatening a riot.
 He has stated that his influences came from comedies such as Only Fools and Horses and Fawlty Towers that were aimed at family audiences, and his desire for families of all backgrounds to be able to see elements of Khan's character in their father figure.
 Ray has claimed that for every complaint he had over a scene in which Khan's daughter Alia hurriedly covers her head in the presence of her father, he received ten messages from Muslims, Catholics and Jews relating to the experience of a child behaving similarly.

 In April 2016, the show was condemned in parliament by Rupa Huq, the Labour MP for Ealing Central and Acton, who called its portrayal of a Birmingham Muslim family "quite backward".

-In June 2021, Ray was in a debate on Good Morning Britain about 'woke' comedy rows, and stated that the BBC was thinking about making a Christmas Special, but conversations would need to be had about the content and 'offensive stereotypes'.
+In June 2021, Ray was in a debate on Good Morning Britain about "woke" comedy rows, and stated that the BBC was thinking about making a Christmas Special, but conversations would need to be had about the content and 'offensive stereotypes'.